 How to identify a single phase or 3-phase power supply

 Don’t worry, you’re not alone.
-If you don’t work with electricity, knowing the difference between a single phase or 3-phase power supply is not something you’re expected to know.
-Rest assured that 95% of people also shopping for a solar energy system, unless advised, wouldn’t know either.
-Considering many homes are configured differently, there will always be completely different ways of identifying a single phase or 3-phase electricity supply.
-Listed below are six different (simplified) methods to determine whether you have single phase or 3-phase power supplying your home.
+Determining whether you have a single-phase or 3-phase power supply could be daunting if you don’t work with electricity.
+Rest assured that, unless advised, 95% of people who shop for a solar energy system are also less likely to know.
+Considering many homes have different electrical configurations, there will always be various ways of identifying a single-phase or 3-phase electricity supply.
+Below are six different (simplified) methods to determine whether you have single-phase or 3-phase power supplying your home.

 Contents